What Is a License Plate in Ontario?

 For How Long Are License Plates Issued In Ontario?

-License plates in Ontario are issued as long as the vehicle registration is valid and typically renewed annually.
+License plates in Ontario are issued as long as the vehicle registration is valid and renewed every two years.

 Does Ontario Require Front License Plates?